Zamiell/isaac-faq/storing-data.md

 Your end goal should try to be something that accomplishes all of the things that DeadInfinity outlines in [this GitHub issue](https://github.com/Meowlala/RepentanceAPIIssueTracker/issues/168).

-It's worth noting that if you are use IsaacScript, you can avoid dealing with any of this since you can simply use the well-tested save data manager this is included in the standard library.
+It's worth noting that if you are use [IsaacScript](https://isaacscript.github.io/), you can avoid dealing with any of this since you can easily leverage the well-tested save data manager this is included in the standard library.

 <br>